ToastEnergy/screenhook/README.md

+# screenhook
-# Screenhook: screenshot from the web for discord webhooks
+## screenshot from the web for discord webhooks
-Screenhook is a script that captures an image of a web page and send it to a discord webhook.
+screenhook is a script that captures an image of a web page and send it to a discord webhook.

-Screenhook has a guided configuration system, after installing the necessary files with the [script](https://github.com/ToastEnergy/screenhook/blob/master/install.sh) run the [python file](https://github.com/ToastEnergy/screenhook/blob/master/screenhook.py) and follow the instructions!

-You can change the settings of the config that will be created at any time.
-- The website link to be captured
-- The loading time of the web page before capture (if the site is heavy)
-- The webhook link where to send the image
 ![Banner](https://github.com/ToastEnergy/screenhook/blob/master/banner.png)
 ## Getting started
-### installation and configuration
+### installation
 ```
 sudo apt update && sudo apt upgrade
 sudo apt install chromium-chromedriver